Lattice Codes Achieve the Capacity of Common Message Gaussian Broadcast Channels with Coded Side Information: Lattice Codes for the Common Message Gaussian Broadcast Channel with Coded Side Information

-The coding schemes of this paper are based on Construction~A lattices which are obtained by lifting linear codes over $\Fb_p$ to the Euclidean space $\Rb^n$.
+{ Given the design rate $R$, number of messages $K$ and tolerance $\epsilon>0$, we require $p$ to satisfy the constraint } The coding schemes of this paper are based on Construction~A lattices which are obtained by lifting linear codes over $\Fb_p$ to the Euclidean space $\Rb^n$.
 The generator matrices of these $\Fb_p$-linear codes are constructed randomly, and the first constraint in~\eqref{eq:prime_constraint}, viz. $p \geq 2^{2KR}$, will allow us to show that these randomly constructed generator matrices are full-ranked with probability close to $1$.

-The proof of Theorem~\ref{thm:main} given in Section~\ref{sec:proof_of_main} involves the derivation of an upper bound on the probability of decoding error averaged over an ensemble of lattice codes derived from Construction~A. We will use the inequality $p \geq (2^{\sfrac{\epsilon}{4}}-1)^{-1} 2^{-R}$ from~\eqref{eq:prime_constraint} to show that this upper bound is exponentially small in dimension $n$.
+The proof of Theorem~\ref{thm:main} given in Section~\ref{sec:proof_of_main} involves the derivation of an upper bound on the probability of decoding error averaged over an ensemble of lattice codes derived from Construction~A. We will use the inequality $p \geq (2^{\frac{\epsilon}{4}}-1)^{-1} 2^{-R}$ from~\eqref{eq:prime_constraint} to show that this upper bound is exponentially small in dimension $n$.
 Note that this inequality implies

 for any integer $M$ satisfying $0 \leq M \leq K-1$.
 Rearranging the terms in the above inequality we obtain